Manju1392k/SMCTR-Tiny-Videos-Website/README.md

 # 🗂️ Framework & Languages

-* The Below Table Framework&Language's is used in this project.
-To run this Project.
-This framework&Language's has been installed in system with same Version or Latest Version
+* This project makes use of the Framework and Language listed below.to run this project.
+This framework and language have been installed in system with the same version or the latest version

 | Framework  | Version |
 | ------------- | ------------- |